Rays Lake

 Le Sueur County, MinnesotaLimited DataEutrophic

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
-Rays Lake reaches 32 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
+A maximum depth of 32 ft puts Rays Lake in the middle of Minnesota's depth distribution.
 Rays Lake covers 169 acres alongside 2.2 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Rays Lake ranks 6 of 14 in Le Sueur County — solidly in the upper half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-01.
 Grade methodology: LakeGrade methodology.